Philosophy Paper FAQ

 - papers that don't have word counts.

 - calling everything an 'argument'.
 In philosophy, we traffic in theses (or claims) and arguments.
 Don't confuse these.
 A thesis or claim is the sort of thing that can be expressed with a single declarative sentence.
 For example, that Lee Harvey Oswald killed JFK is a thesis.
 That Lee Harvey Oswald killed JFK is not, however, an argument.
 An argument is a series of claims, one of which (the conclusion) is supposed to follow from or otherwise be supported by the others (the premises).
 Arguments essentially involve an inference.
 Arguments often take a paragraph or longer to state.
-Here's an example of an argument in "line-by-line" format (though not a valid one).
+Here are a couple examples of arguments in "line-by-line" format.
 Don't mix up 'thesis' and 'argument'.

 - comma splices (just because these are so common -- why is that?).